kxrm/semisearch/README.md

 A privacy-first CLI tool for semantic search across local files, built with Rust.

-## Current Status: All Core Phases Complete ✅
+## Current Status: All Phases Complete ✅

-All Phases 1, 2, and 3 from the architecture plan have been implemented with comprehensive test coverage!
+All Phases 1, 2, 3, and 4 from the architecture plan have been implemented with comprehensive test coverage!

 ### ✅ **Phase 1: Foundation (MVP) - COMPLETED**